-On Monday March 23, 2020, the French Parliament adopted an emergency law establishing a "health state of emergency," declared for a period of two months from March 24, 2020 to May 24, 2020 (Emergency Law No. 2020-290 of March 23, 2020 to deal with the Covid-19 epidemic) (the "Emergency Law").
-This initial period may be extended or shortened by law.
+On Monday March 23, 2020, the French Parliament adopted an emergency law establishing a "health state of emergency" (Emergency Law No. 2020-290 of March 23, 2020 to deal with the Covid-19 epidemic) (the "Emergency Law"), which authorizes the Government to adapt procedural deadlines, limitation periods, and certain contractual deadlines with retroactive effect to March 12, 2020.